ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Add filter by vat in the partners list views.
 #.
 Allow to disable the hash in the journal to restrict entries deletion.
 #.
 Add boolean shared_to_branches on account.journal to allow journals to choose if journals can be used by branches.
 #.
+Show a warning on sale/purchase journals when the company has no VAT number configured and the journal uses Latin American documents (``l10n_latam_use_documents``).
+This alert helps detect misconfigured journals that may cause issues with document sequencing.
+#.
 This replace original odoo wizard for changing currency on an invoice with serveral improvements:

    * Preview and allow to change the rate thats is going to be used.